vados-sa/CPP/Module 02/README.md

 # ex02
 ## Operator Overloading
+Generally, operators like +, -, etc. does not work for user defined classes as they don’t know what to do with them.
+Operator overloading allows us to define the behaviour of such operators for user defined data types.

 Operators are predefined to operate on variables of built-in data type only.
 For example: ` int a; float b, sum; sum = a + b; `.

 Trying to add two objects that are of user-defined type using "+" operator would not be allowed.